DHEC Encourages HIV Awareness and Offers Free Testing for World AIDS Day

 FOR IMMEDIATE RELEASE:

-COLUMBIA, S.C. — In observance of World AIDS Day on Dec.
-1, the South Carolina Department of Health and Environmental Control (DHEC) will offer free testing at most local health departments on Thursday, Dec.
-1. South Carolinians can be tested for HIV, sexually transmitted diseases (STDs), and Hepatitis C at no cost.
+COLUMBIA, S.C. – In observance of World AIDS Day on Dec.
+1, the South Carolina Department of Health and Environmental Control (DHEC) will offer free testing at most local health departments on Tuesday, Dec.
+5. South Carolinians can be tested for human immunodeficiency virus (HIV), sexually transmitted diseases (STDs) and hepatitis C at no cost.

 “We now have all the tools necessary to end the HIV epidemic, such as powerful and highly effective medications to prevent and treat HIV,” Mansaray said.
-“Unfortunately, what still eludes us is how to eliminate stigma rooted in our attitudes, beliefs, and behaviors regarding the virus and those affected by it.
-This situation is an endemic challenge that is the final frontier in the fight against HIV.”
+“Unfortunately, what still eludes us is how to eliminate stigma rooted in our attitudes, beliefs and behaviors regarding the virus and those affected by it.”

 Another vital component to ending the HIV epidemic is ensuring all people living with HIV are continuously receiving medical care and treatment.
 DHEC estimates almost 4,500 South Carolinians living with HIV are not receiving medical treatment.
 To address this, DHEC has implemented the Data to Care program, which offers assistance and support to those living with HIV and helps bring them back into care and stay in treatment.

-DHEC, the Department of Alcohol and Other Drug Abuse Services, Ending the Epidemics SC, and other key partners invite the public to participate in the youth-led Ending the Epidemics SC World AIDS Day 2022 events online or in-person on Thursday, Dec.
-1. An all-day Facebook, Instagram and TikTok event will feature video greetings and information from individuals, clinics and agencies around the state, and the annual Charleston-area World AIDS Day Community Candlelight Observance will be livestreamed beginning at 6 p.m.
+DHEC, Ending the Epidemics SC, the Department of Alcohol and Other Drug Abuse Services (DAODAS), S.C.
+Christian Action Council and other key partners invite the public to participate in the youth-led Ending the Epidemics SC World AIDS Day 2023 events online or in-person on Friday, Dec.
+1. An all-day Facebook and Instagram (@EndingTheEpidemicsSC) event will feature video greetings and information from individuals, clinics and agencies around the state.
+The annual Charleston-area World AIDS Day Community Observance will be livestreamed on both platforms beginning at 6 p.m.